oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 ### Performance

-Performance results are based on testing as of April 12, 2024 with fixed 55 iterations.
+Performance results are based on testing as of April 12, 2024 with fixed 55 [QR iterations](../pca/README.md#eigen-values-and-eigen-vectors-computation).

 > **Note**: Refer to the [Performance Disclaimers](/DirectProgramming/C++SYCL_FPGA/README.md#performance-disclaimers) section for important performance information.

 | Device                                            | Throughput
 |:---                                               |:---
-| Intel® FPGA SmartNIC N6001                        | 0.99k matrices/s for matrices of size 32 x 32
+| Silicom FPGA SmartNIC N6011                       | 987 matrices/s for matrices of size 32 x 32

 ## Key Implementation Details
 This SVD design consists of 4 computation kernels, as well as several memory access kernels to handle input and output.
 These kernels are connected through inter-kernel pipes and input/output through unified shared memory (USM).